 - Elemental Embodiment: Various monsters formed from the elements of whatever region you're in.
 In the city, these are evil tanker trucks.

-- Elemental Nation: Ocean, lava field, jungle, rocky desert, icy mountains, perpetual electric storm, polluted city, with the arena at the top of the planet.
+- Elemental Nation: The planet is divided into distinct regions including ocean, lava field, jungle, rocky desert, icy mountains, perpetual electric storm, polluted city, with the arena at the top of the planet.

 - Everything Trying to Kill You: The poor Slizers have to put up with all kinds of nasty beasts that pop up literally everywhere... none of which actually got models.